DataBassGit/AgentForge/docs/Agents/AgentMethods.md

    - `params`: A copy of the agent's parameters, ensuring any setting overrides are applied on top of the default configuration.
    - `prompts`: A copy of the agent's prompt templates, which are essential for guiding the agent's interactions or tasks.
 3. **Additional Data Integration**: Iterates through `**kwargs` to seamlessly integrate any supplementary data provided at runtime into the `data` attribute.
 This approach allows for dynamic adjustment of the agent's data according to specific needs or contexts.
 4. **Error Handling**: Incorporates error handling to log any issues encountered during the data loading process.
-If an error occurs, it logs the error and sets both `self.agent_data` and `self.data` to `None`, ensuring the agent does not proceed with incomplete or erroneous data.
+If an error occurs, it logs the error ensuring the agent does not proceed with incomplete or erroneous data.

 **Code Example**: